JordanRahal/cubbyBlue/README.md

 I am using this site to walk through the app: https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-ii-templates

+Prior to running the app you need to ensure Flask is downloaded into the root directory of your app.
+See part one of the above tutorial for installation and setup details

+key commands:
+run flask 2 ways,

+First way is type python interpreter first followed by scripts
+$ flask\Scripts\activate run.py

+acivate virtual environment first
+$ flask\Scripts\activate
+$ python run.py

 (below is from the author of the site)

 =========

 A decently featured microblogging web application written in Python and Flask that I'm developing in my Flask Mega-Tutorial series that begins [here](http://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).